-• Volume 2 Section 7 Mgeni System.
+- Volume 2 Section 7 uMngeni System. - Volume 3 Section 8 uMkhomazi System

+Section 9 uMzimkhulu System

-• Volume 3 Section 8 Section 9 Section 10 uMkhomazi System uMzimkhulu System Mzintlava System
+Section 10 Mzintlava System

-• Volume 4- Section 11 South Coast System
+- Volume 4 Section 11 South Coast System

-• Volume 5 Section 12 North Coast System
+- Volume 5 Section 12 North Coast System

-• Volume 6 Section 13 Upper uThukela System
+- Volume 6 Section 13 Upper uThukela System

-• Volume 7 Section 14 Buffalo System
+- Volume 7 Section 14 Buffalo System

-• Volume 8 Section 15 Section 16 Middle uThukela System Mhlathuze System
+- Volume 8 Section 15 Middle uThukela System

+Section 16 Mhlathuze System

-• Volume 9 Section 17 Section 18 Umfolozi System uMkhuze / uPhongolo / Lake Sibiya System
+• Volume 9 Section 17 Umfolozi System

+Section 18 uMkhuze / uPhongolo / Lake Sibiya System

-Volume 10, Section 19 describes the wastewater works currently operated by Umgeni Water (shown in pale brown in the adjacent figure) and provides plans for development of additional wastewater treatment facilities.
-The status of wastewater treatment in WSA's that are not supplied by Umgeni Water are also described in this section.
+Volume 10, Section 19 describes the wastewater works currently operated by uMngeni-uThukela Water (shown in pale brown in the adjacent figure) and provides plans for development of additional wastewater treatment facilities.
+The status of wastewater treatment in WSA's that are not supplied by uMngeni-uThukela Water are also described in this section.

 It is important to note that information presented in this report is in a summarised form and it is recommended that the reader refer to relevant planning reports if more detail is sought.
 Since the primary focus of this Infrastructure Master Plan is on bulk supply networks, the water resource infrastructure development plans are not discussed at length.
 The Department of Water and Sanitation (DWS), as the responsible authority, has undertaken the regional water resource development investigations.
-All of these investigations have been conducted in close collaboration with Umgeni Water and other major stakeholders in order to ensure that integrated planning occurs.
+All of these investigations have been conducted in close collaboration with uMngeni-uThukela Water and other major stakeholders in order to ensure that integrated planning occurs.
 Details on these projects can be obtained directly from DWS, Directorate: Options Analysis (East).